akospaska/Kotlin-Ktor-Tutorial/readme.md

 ## I was struggeling when i have decided i will learn about server side Kotlin.

-### I didn't found any simple sample backend code.
+### I didn't find any simple sample backend code for study.

 That is why i have created this one